Tesla Model Y Review & Prices

 Power outputs: 347hp / 389hp / 432hp

-Check out the latest deals on the Tesla Model Y or browse an extensive stock of used Model Ys for a network of trusted dealers.
-You can also take a look through new Tesla deals other used Tesla models, and if you need to sell your current car, carwow can help with that, too.
+Interested?
+Check out the latest deals on the Tesla Model Y or browse an extensive stock of used Model Ys from our network of trusted dealers.
+You can also take a look through other used Tesla stock, and if you need to sell your car online, Carwow can help with that, too.

 How much is the Tesla Model Y?